zacowan/totle/README.md

 totle open
 ```

 Opens the note file for today using the configured `open_cmd` command.
-By default, the note file is opened using the `code` command provided by VSCode.
+By default, the note file is opened using the `vi` command.

 ### Configuration